perfana/perfana-docs/docs/integrations/integrations.md

 ## Slack

 To configure your Slack channel as a Perfana notification channel, create a `Incoming Webhook` for your channel using [these instructions](https://api.slack.com/messaging/webhooks).
-Use the `Webhook URL` when setting up your [notifications channel](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#notifications-channels)
+Use the `Webhook URL` when setting up your [notifications channel](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#notifications-channels-enterprise-feature)

 ## Teams

 To configure your Teams channel as a Perfana notification channel, create a `Incoming Webhook` for your channel using [these instructions](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).
-Use the `Webhook URL` when setting up your [notifications channel](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#notifications-channels)
+Use the `Webhook URL` when setting up your [notifications channel](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#notifications-channels-enterprise-feature)

-## Teams
+## Google Chat

 To configure your Google Chats Room as a Perfana notification channel, create a `Incoming Webhook` for your room using [these instructions](https://developers.google.com/hangouts/chat/how-tos/webhooks).
-Use the `Webhook URL` when setting up your [notifications channel](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#notifications-channels)
+Use the `Webhook URL` when setting up your [notifications channel](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#notifications-channels-enterprise-feature)

 ## Jira (Enterprise feature)